nicolaiort/stonx-backend/README.md

 * DOGE Wallet Balances: https://dogechain.info/

 ## Roadmap
+* Add support for postgresql and mysql databases alongside the existing sqlite option
+* Create a helmchart
 * Support for more ERC20 Tokens
 * Support for ADA
 * Save and view timeseries data about all of your wallets